University of the Mediterranean

-On 1 January 2012 it merged with the University of Provence and Paul Cézanne University to become Aix-Marseille University, the youngest, but also the largest in terms of students, budgets and staff in France.

 Academic programs

-The university is particularly strong in sciences with faculties for science (Faculté des Sciences de Luminy), sport sciences (Faculté des Sciences du Sport), engineering (École supérieure d'ingénieurs de Luminy) and economic science and management (Faculté des Sciences Économiques et de Gestion).
-The medical school comprises the faculties of Medicine, Pharmacy and Dentistry.
+The university was particularly strong in sciences with faculties for science (Faculté des Sciences de Luminy), sport sciences (Faculté des Sciences du Sport), engineering (École supérieure d'ingénieurs de Luminy) and economic science and management (Faculté des Sciences Économiques et de Gestion).
+The medical school comprised the faculties of Medicine, Pharmacy and Dentistry.

-In addition, there are a number of institutes:
+In addition, there were a number of institutes: